The 411 on SAD

 Winter Blues (e-book) – If you suffer from Seasonal Affective Disorder, this book can help with tips to feel more energized and productive all year long.

-Defeating SAD (Seasonal Affective Disorder) (also available as an e-book) – This book provides advice on how to identify, treat and overcome both winter and summer varieties of Seasonal Affective Disorder, as well as the less severe yet bothersome "winter blues".
+Defeating SAD (Seasonal Affective Disorder) – This book provides advice on how to identify, treat and overcome both winter and summer varieties of Seasonal Affective Disorder, as well as the less severe yet bothersome "winter blues."
+Also available as an e-book.